fcrepo-exts/migration-utils/README.md

   -U, --user-uri=<userUri>   The username to associate with all of the migrated
                                resources.
                                Default: info:fedora/fedoraAdmin
+  -H, --head-only            Migrate only the HEAD of each datastream
+                               Default: false
+      --head-only-pids=<headOnlyPidList>
+                             A list of pids to migrate only the HEAD of.
+Only used if --head-only is specified.
+                               Default: false
       --algorithm=<digestAlgorithm>
                              The digest algorithm to use in the OCFL objects created.
 Either sha256 or sha512